 Q. Then why doesn’t your Church allow gay marriage?
 Continue reading

-Or, A Primer on Drawing the Trinity
+Or, A Primer on Depicting the Trinity

 In the Western Tradition of the Church, yesterday was Trinity Sunday.
 This always comes the Sunday after Pentecost, and it celebrates the reality that God has been revealed to us as the Father, the Son, and the Holy Spirit.
 The Eastern Tradition recognizes that this complete revelation of God occurs on Pentecost, when all three persons of the Trinity have been revealed to us, and so Pentecost doubles as Trinity Sunday in the East.
 Continue reading